gotonode/compress/docs/DEFINITION.md

 * Completely random ("pseudorandom") sequence of bits
 * "Lorem ipsum" text in the order of a few megabytes
-* Uncompresseable sequence of zero's
+* Incompressible sequence of zero's
 * An audio file (personally recorded)
 * A video file (personally recorded)
 * A PDF document (personally created)